Luke-Manyamazi/luke-portfolio/README.md

 ## Projects

-Here are some of the projects included in this portfolio:
+Here I showcase some of the projects that I have in so far.

-- **Project Name**: Brief description of the project.
-- **Project Name**: Brief description of the project.
-- **Project Name**: Brief description of the project.

-*Note: Detailed information about each project can be found in their respective directories.*

 ## Technologies Used